polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

   },[api.rpc.system]);
 ```
 Remember what we said in the previous part?
 The second argument of `useEffect` is an array that presents the variables to watch.
 In this case, `useEffect` will be triggered when the component loads and whenever `api.rpc.system` changes.
-The API endpoints do not change unless there's a runtime upgrade of the node.
+The api endpoints do not change unless there's a runtime upgrade of the node.
 Even though this will not happen in our development environment and the component will work without specifying this argument, we are still passing the `api.rpc.system` to `useEffect` to make our examples as realistic as possible.

 Finally, we'll display our node information at the top of the page:
 ```js